athms/many-item-choice/README.md

 Thomas, A., Molter, F., & Krajbich, I. (2020, March 19).
 Uncovering the Computational Mechanisms Underlying Many-Alternative Choice. https://doi.org/10.31234/osf.io/tk6qe

-All code underlying this project is contained in [src/](src/); Each jupyter notebook in reproduces one of the figures of the manuscript.
+All code underlying this project is contained in [src/](src/), with one [jupyter notebook](https://jupyter.org) for each figure of the manuscript.

 ## Local installation